SORMAS-Foundation/SORMAS-Project/docs/DEVELOPMENT_ENVIRONMENT.md

 **Please note that these instructions are optimized for Windows and Linux systems.** If you're developing on a Mac and, we would be glad to get your feedback about how this guide can be extended with OS-specific instructions in our developer chat on [Gitter](https://gitter.im/SORMAS-Project).

-## Step 1: Install a Local SORMAS Server
-Please follow the [Server Setup Instructions](SERVER_SETUP.md) to set up a local SORMAS instance that you will use to test your code.
-Alternatively, you can also use [Maven Cargo](../sormas-cargoserver/README.md), or a [Docker installation](SERVER_DEV_SETUP.md) (not recommended at this time).

-## Step 2: Check Out the SORMAS Repository
+## Step 1: Check Out the SORMAS Repository
 - [Download and install the latest Git version](https://git-scm.com/downloads) for your operating system
 - *Optional:* Install a Git client such as [TortoiseGit](https://tortoisegit.org/) or [GitHub Desktop](https://desktop.github.com/) if you don't want to handle version control from the command line or within your IDE
 - *Optional:* Clone the SORMAS-Project repository with `git clone https://github.com/hzi-braunschweig/SORMAS-Project.git`; if you want to use Git from within your IDE, you can also clone the repository in Step 4
 - Open Git Bash and execute the following command to ensure that rebase is used when pulling the development branch rather than merge: `git config --global branch.development.rebase true`

-## Step 3: Install Java
+## Step 2: Install Java
 Download and install the **Java 11 JDK** (not JRE) for your operating system.
 We suggest using [Zulu OpenJDK](https://www.azul.com/downloads/?version=java-11-lts&package=jdk).
 If you're running Linux, please refer to the [official documentation](https://docs.azul.com/zulu/zuludocs/ZuluUserGuide/PrepareZuluPlatform/AttachAPTRepositoryUbuntuOrDebianSys.htm) on how to install Zulu OpenJDK on your system.
 If you plan to work on the Android App as well, you will also need the **Java 8 JDK** to use with Android Studio.

+## Step 3: Install Maven & Ant
+Download and install Maven for your operating system, see [binaries](https://dlcdn.apache.org/maven/maven-3/3.6.3/binaries/) *IMPORTANT*: M2_HOME environment variable needs to be set.
+By default, for newer version, it is set to MAVEN_HOME.
+But Ant script is looking for M2_HOME, please refer to the [official documentation](https://maven.apache.org/install.html)

+Download and install Ant, it can be done from [Ant site](https://ant.apache.org/bindownload.cgi) or with packages from your Linux distribution.

+## Step 4: Install a Local SORMAS Server
+Please follow the [Server Installation Instructions](https://github.com/hzi-braunschweig/SORMAS-Project/blob/development/docs/SERVER_SETUP.md#sormas-installation) to set up a local SORMAS instance that you will use to test your code.
+Alternatively, you can also use [Maven Cargo](../sormas-cargoserver/README.md), or a [Docker installation](SERVER_DOCKER_SETUP.md) (not recommended at this time).

-## Step 4: Install and Configure Your IDE
+## Step 5: Install and Configure Your IDE

 ### IntelliJ
 - Download and install the latest [IntelliJ IDEA Ultimate](https://www.jetbrains.com/lp/intellij-frameworks/); (newer than version of 2020-04-15 to enable debugging, see <https://youtrack.jetbrains.com/issue/IDEA-216528>)
 - Set the project SDK to the installed JDK
 - *Optional:* Clone the SORMAS-Project repository if you haven't done so already
 - Open the project in IntelliJ.
-Make sure the project is recognized by IntelliJ as a `maven project`; if not, right-click the `pom.xml` file in sormas-base and select `Add as maven project`.
+Make sure the project is recognized by IntelliJ as a `maven project`; if not, right-click the `pom.xml` file in `sormas-base` and select `Add as maven project`.
 - Make sure that under `File -> Project Structure -> Modules` all modules EXCEPT sormas-app are recognized; if not, add the missing modules with the `+` button
 - Navigate to `File -> Settings -> Plugins` and make sure that Glassfish & Ant integrations are enabled
 - Install the [Vaadin 6-8 plugin](https://plugins.jetbrains.com/plugin/13199-vaadin-6-8); the commercial Vaadin Designer is not needed